sebastienrousseau/sebastienrousseau.github.io/_posts/contact.md

 ---

-We will only use your personal information to protect your privacy.
+I will only use your personal information to protect your privacy.
 The data collected in the form below is solely for the purpose of answering your enquiry.